duongdidom/MachineLearningStocks/README.md

 python download_historical_prices.py
 ```

-## Creating the training dataset

-Our ultimate goal for the training data is to have a 'snapshot' of a particular stock's fundamentals at a particular time, and the corresponding subsequent annual performance of the stock.

-For example, if our 'snapshot' consists of all of the fundamental data for AAPL on the date 28/1/2005, then we also need to know the percentage price change of AAPL between 28/1/05 and 28/1/06.
-Thus our algorithm can learn how the fundamentals impact the annual change in the stock price.

-In fact, this is a slight oversimplification.
-In fact, what the algorithm will eventually learn is how fundamentals impact the *outperformance of a stock relative to the S&P500 index*.
-This is why we also need index data.

 ### Preprocessing historical price data

 When `pandas-datareader` downloads stock price data, it does not include rows for weekends and public holidays (when the market is closed).